zoonk/.github/profile/README.md

 ## 🌟 Sponsors

 We don't have any sponsors yet.
-Add your brand here by [sponsoring our project](https://github.com/sponsors/wceolin).
+Add your brand here by [sponsoring our project](https://github.com/sponsors/wceolin) with $500+ per month.
+You'll get your money back as credits to use in our paid products.

 - [See all sponsors and supporters](https://github.com/zoonk/zoonk#sponsors)